jadenmounteer/Web-Frontend-Development-II-Portfolio/README.md

 # Web-Frontend-Development-II-Portfolio
-This is my portfolio for the course Web Frontend Development II
+This is my portfolio for the course Web Frontend Development II.
+It shows all of the awesome things I've learned about web frontend development.